Nadro-J/substrate-batch-tx-generator/README.md

-# Polkadot Batch Transaction Generator
+# Substrate Batch Transaction Generator

 A web application that allows users to upload a CSV file containing Polkadot addresses and amounts, and generates batch transaction call data for use with polkadot.js apps.